-As a consequence, a letter was sent to the director of each of the 50 state correctional agencies, the District of Columbia Department of Corrections, the Federal Bureau of Prisons, and the National Prisoners Statistics Program of the Bureau of Justice Statistics, asking them to identify those individuals usually responsible for processing demand information requests.
+director of each of the 50 state correctional agencies, the District of Columbia Department of Corrections, the Federal Bureau of Prisons, and the National Prisoners Statistics Program of the Bureau of Justice Statistics, asking them to identify those individuals usually responsible for processing demand information requests.
 Typically those charged with this responsibility were either data processing or research and development personnel.
 The person or department identified by each correctional administrator was then asked to submit a list of the last 10 demand information inquiries they had received.
 Only 10 inquiries were requested from each department because most agencies had to compile the listing of inquiries as the requests were received.
-The list of inquiries finally obtained included both a description of the inquiry and its source.
+The list of inquiries finally obtained included both a description of the inquiry and its agency while others requested impact statements or required the agency to complete a formal survey instrument.